Ceramic vs induction hobs: Which one is right for your kitchen, budget, and cooking habits?

 Unlike induction hobs, which require pots and pans with magnetised bases, ceramic hobs will heat up any type of cookware – meaning you don't have to re-stock your kitchen with new pots and pans.
 The set cooking zones may also work better for some cooks.

-They're also cheaper than induction hobs, potentially making them the right option for those taking on a kitchen renovation on a budget.
+They're also cheaper than induction hobs, making them a potential option for those undertaking a kitchen renovation on a budget.

-What are the disadvantages of induction hobs vs ceramic?
+What are the disadvantages of ceramic and induction hobs?

 Although both hob types will cook your food, there are some significant disadvantages to both which can't be ignored.